 Is Snoring Tearing Your Relationship Apart?

-HERE'S WHY AND WHAT YOU CAN DO ABOUT IT
+IF YES, HERE'S WHY AND WHAT YOU CAN DO ABOUT IT

 Fighting in the night, sleeping apart, lessening of sexual activity-these are just a few of the symptoms of a relationship being torn apart by snoring.

 Snoring disrupts the sleep of both snorers and their bed partners.
 When your sleep is continually interrupted, you ultimately suffer from sleep deprivation, the effects of which could sour any relationship.
 These include:

 Sleeplessness brings about irritability and impaired judgement.
 If you and your partner are sleep-deprived, even the most trivial of remarks can be misinterpreted, causing sparks to fly.

 Whereas sleeplessness was once considered the byproduct of stress, recent medical research reveals stress is the result of poor sleep.
 As stress in you or your partner increases, so does tension and friction.

 DIMINISHED SEX DRIVE

 Sleep specialists report that sleep-deprived men and women have a decreased interest in sex.
 Understandably, you and your partner may find it difficult to feel amorous when you’re exhausted.